Skip to content

 msgs_no_data = [

-f"{table_part}: {self.aggregate_values(shop_ids)}" for table_part, shop_ids in grouped_data.items()
+f"{table_part}: {self.aggregate_values(identifiers)}" for table_part, identifiers in grouped_data.items()

 ]